-For many years, parabens were considered safe preservatives with low systemic toxicity.
+For many years, parabens were considered safe preservatives with low systemic toxicity but recent studies question the safety of parabens because of their estrogenic effects.
 Due to their broad spectrum antimicrobial activity they are used in many cosmetic, food and pharmaceutical products.
 Parabens are alkyl hydroxy benzoate preservatives (namely methyl-paraben, ethyl-paraben, propyl-paraben, and butyl-paraben).
 Parabens are permitted as preservatives in food up to 0.1%.
 In cosmetics they are permitted in concentrations of up to 1%.

-Recently the safety of parabens has been in question.
 Currently, there is evidence of the endocrine disrupting effects of these preservatives because they are estrogen mimics (xenoestrogens) which bind to your cells estrogen receptor sites.
-Parabens are easily absorbed through your skin and can be stored in your body's tissues.
+Parabens are easily absorbed through your skin and can be stored in your body's fat (adipose) tissue.
 When parabens enter your body they affect your hormonal system by mimicking estrogen and promoting cellular growth in breast tissue.
 Subsequently parabens have been linked to breast cancer tumors.

 All Zero Xeno (ZX Enterprises Inc.) products are for external use only.
 All advice and information posted on this website is from personal research and/or experience and is intended for general educational purposes.
 Our intent is not to diagnose, treat, cure or prevent any disease.
 The information on our site is not intended to be a substitute for professional medical advice related to specific medical conditions.
 We cannot diagnose illnesses nor confirm any claim as to therapeutic safety, effectiveness or course of treatment.
 Always seek the advice of your physician or other qualified health professionals for any concerns regarding your health.
 Only your physician can provide specific diagnosis and treatments.
 Please refer to our full Disclaimer for more details.